 6. Mirroring

 Subtly mimicking the interviewer's body language and speech patterns builds rapport.
-This is called the chameleon effect.
+This is called the chameleon effect, documented by Chartrand and Bargh.
+Their research found that mirroring increases liking, rapport, and cooperation without the other person being aware it's happening.

 - If they lean forward, lean forward